Pranav1007/SOMs/README.md

 # How to Use the Repo and obtain these Images in your Local Device

 - Clone the GitHub repository
-To clone run:
 ```python
 $ git clone git@github.com:Pranav1007/SOMs.git
 ```

-- Move to the Project Directory
+- Move to the SOMs Directory
-To enter run
 ```python
 $ cd SOMs
 ```

 - All the [requirements](requirements.txt) and dependencies need to be installed.
-To install run:
 ```python
 $ pip install -r requirements.txt
 ```

-- Run the test file now to see the Colour Quantized Image To run the file
+- Run the test file now to see the Colour Quantized Image
 ```python
 $ python test.py
 ```